openchain/docs/docs/source/general/client.rst

 .. image:: /images/wallet-5.png

-Select the endpoint and the first slot, and click "Confirm".
+Select the endpoint and the first slot, and click "Confirm."

 .. image:: /images/wallet-6.png

 Click "Issue Asset" and type an amount to issue (10000 for example).
-Press "Issue".
+Press "Issue."

 You should then see a confirmation of the transaction.